ANL-CEEESA/MIPLearn/README.md

 MIPLearn
 ========

-**MIPLearn** is a flexible and extensible framework for *Learning-Enhanced Mixed-Integer Optimization*, an approach aimed at efficiently handling challenging discrete optimization problems that need to be repeatedly solved with only relatively minor changes to the input data.
-The package uses Machine Learning (ML) to automatically identify patterns in previously solved instances of the problem, or in the solution process itself, and produces hints that can guide a traditional MIP solver towards the optimal solution faster.
-For particular classes of problems, this approach has been shown to provide significant performance benefits (see [benchmark results](#benchmark-results) and [references](#references) below).
+**MIPLearn** is an extensible framework for *Learning-Enhanced Mixed-Integer Optimization*, an approach targeted at discrete optimization problems that need to be repeatedly solved with only minor changes to input data.
+The package uses Machine Learning (ML) to automatically identify patterns in previously solved instances of the problem, or in the solution process itself, and produces hints that can guide a conventional MIP solver towards the optimal solution faster.
+For particular classes of problems, this approach has been shown to provide significant performance benefits (see [benchmark results](#benchmark-results) and [references](#references) for more details).

 Table of Contents
 -----------------